The Bankrate promise

 Under the new legislation, students of the male gender are not required to register with the selective service to receive financial aid, also known as Title IV aid.
 The question has also been removed from the 2023-24 FAFSA application.

 The U.S. military has based military recruitment on a strictly voluntary basis for the past 40 years.
 The last time men were drafted to war was in 1972 for the Vietnam War.
 Therefore, registering for the selective service does not mean you will automatically be drafted into the military.
 A military draft can only occur if the president and Congress authorize it.
 However, according to political, military, and academic experts, this scenario is highly unlikely.

 Who has to register for the selective service?

+Not everyone needs to register for the selective service, however.
 The following groups do not need to register for the selective service: